x-vin/covidcures/docs/src/allopathic.md

 Additionally, **vitamin B12, Quercetin, Glutathione and N-Acetyl Cysteine (NAC)** are known to promote recuperation in Covid patients.

 Yet other key nutrient supplements that are known to mitigate the cytokine storm, a severe complication from Covid-19:
-**Curcumin and turmeric, Melatonin, Nigella sativa oil (black cumin / black caraway oil), Omega-3 (fish oil, flaxseed oil), B vitamins, Lactoferrin, Molecular Hydrogen, Probiotics (particularly Bifidobacteria and Lactobacillus), Astaxanthin, green tea (EGCG)**
+**Curcumin and turmeric, Melatonin, Nigella sativa oil (black cumin / black caraway oil), Omega-3 (fish oil, flaxseed oil), B vitamins, Lactoferrin, Molecular Hydrogen, Probiotics (particularly Bifidobacteria and Lactobacillus), Astaxanthin, green tea (EGCG).**

 The 'superfood' **Spirulina** too has been cited in research to significantly reduce mortality in RNA-virus infections, including influenza and coronavirus.

 ### Objective:
-Supports general immunity, prophylactic
+Supports general immunity, prophylactic.

 ### System:
-Allopathy and nutritional therapy
+Allopathy and nutritional therapy.

 ### Can be used alongside other allopathic treatments:
 Can be used as prophylactic treatment by the uninfected.

 ### Status of authorisation:
-Authorised by mainstream medicine, and the mainstay of highly effective alternate, holistic and naturopathic treatment protocols
+Authorised by mainstream medicine, and the mainstay of highly effective alternate, holistic and naturopathic treatment protocols.

 ### Protocol and treatment approach:
 (A prophylaxing regimen suggested by veteran physicians in Kerala: Immumen (or West Coast Immuneed Original) supplement contains 500 mg vitamin C, 2000 IU vitamin D3 or cholecalciferol, 25 mg vitamin E, 50 mg Zinc acetate, amoung other ingredients.
 A tablet a day for 15 days, followed by 15 days gap before next 15 day supplementation period.)